MainbaseT/docs-1/sending-data/platforms/cloudflare/pages.md

 # Cloudflare Pages

-[Cloudflare Pages](https://developers.cloudflare.com/pages/) is a frontend app development platform.
+[Cloudflare Pages](https://developers.cloudflare.com/pages/) is Cloudflare's app development platform.
 Baselime enabled your to capture the server-side logs of your applications deployed on Cloudflare pages.

 ---